What is in this leaflet

 Your doctor may request that you take Cyproterone Sandoz with other medicines and/or change your dose during treatment.

-Additionally, your doctor will advise the most appropriate "Pill" for you to take to provide the necessary contraceptive protection and to stabilise your menstrual cycle.
+Starting from day 1 take 50-100 mg (as advised by your doctor) of Cyproterone Sandoz daily from 1st to the 10th day of the cycle (=for 10 days).
+Additionally, your doctor will advise the most appropriate contraceptive for you to take to provide the necessary contraceptive protection and to stabilise your cycle.

 How to take it

-Swallow the tablets whole with a full glass of water after meals.
+Swallow the tablets whole with some liquid after meals.

 When to take it